Kurento/kurento/source/tutorials/java/tutorial-3-one2many.rst

 .. figure:: ../../images/kurento-java-tutorial-3-one2many-pipeline.png
    :align:   center
-   :alt:     Loopback video call with filtering media pipeline
+   :alt:     One to many video call Media Pipeline
+   :width: 400px

+   *One to many video call Media Pipeline*

 This is a web application, and therefore it follows a client-server architecture.
 In the client-side, the logic is implemented in **JavaScript**.